420verfl0w/BloodASM/README.md

 # BloodASM
-BloodASM is open source Compiler/Disassembler in ASM (it will works with zydis and without zydis)
+BloodASM is open source Compiler/Disassembler in ASM